Defence industry of Pakistan: Youm-e-Takbir

-Local Gunsmith's
+Local Gunsmiths

 Pakistan's Khyber Pakhtunkhwa province, particularly the Dara Adam Khel area bordering Afghanistan, is known for a unique cottage industry: the manufacturing of unlicensed firearms by local gunsmiths.
 This industry boasts a long history, dating back to the mid-19th century, and has garnered a global reputation for its ability to produce replicas of sophisticated weaponry.
 Dara Adam Khel's story begins in 1857 with the establishment of a small gun-making factory by a British soldier.
 This act laid the foundation for what would become a thriving black market for firearms.
 Historical records indicate that by 2014, the area housed a staggering 7,500 gun-manufacturing workshops, all catering to a booming demand.
 Located just 49 kilometers south of Peshawar, the provincial capital, Dara Adam Khel's weapons market has become synonymous with handmade replicas of deadly weapons.
 From the iconic AK-47 to anti-aircraft guns, the industry prides itself on its ability to create affordable replicas of virtually any firearm in the world.
 These replicas, known as "Khyber Pass copies" are a testament to the skill of local gunsmiths.
 The cottage gunsmiths of Dara Adam Khel operate with resourcefulness.
 They employ basic hand tools and readily available materials such as scrap metal from railways and vehicles.
 The quality of these Khyber Pass copies varies significantly.
 While some may be comparable to factory-produced firearms, others can be dangerously unreliable and prone to malfunction.

-Domestic Industry
+Defence manufacturers of Pakistan

 A CAC/PAC JF-17 Thunder of the Pakistan Air Force.

 HIT built Al-Khalid tank on display.

 A variety of grenades, artillery shells, mortar shells and other ammunition produced by POF.